 Pain and Suffering Taxes

 When a car accident victim is awarded compensation for their pain and suffering, the money is generally non-taxable.
 If that pain and suffering is classified as emotional rather than physical, though, victims will owe taxes.
-For example, if a person walked away from an accident with no physical injuries, but experienced post-traumatic stress disorder in the wake of the wreck, they are required to pay taxes on any compensation they receive for their emotional trauma.
+For example, if a person walked away from an accident with no physical injuries, but experienced post-traumatic stress disorder after a car accident, they are required to pay taxes on any compensation they receive for their emotional trauma.

 Taxes become all the more confusing when a car accident settlement lands a person in a new tax bracket.
 Settlements can be hefty and sometimes include years of lost wages that can double or triple a person’s income for the year.
 While normally this would be worth celebrating, the realization that more taxes will likely be owed can cast a long shadow.
 On top of income tax, a person awarded compensation for lost wages will also owe payments for Social Security and Medicare.

 After factoring in lawyer fees, many find themselves walking away with less than half of what was awarded in the settlement.
 While itemizing deductions can help soften the financial blow, the overall effect can be frustrating.
 Those concerned about how tax brackets could impact their bottom line should speak with their attorney and their accountant for guidance.

 Personal Injury Lawyers Can Help, But Can’t Replace a Tax Pro